 How to prevent a silverfish prevention

 Prevention is key to avoiding any large pest infestation within your home.
-The best way to prevent a silverfish infestation is to routinely inspect their preferred habitats for any signs of them.
-Another great tip is to remove objects on the exterior of your home that could serve as climbing posts into your windows or air vent gaps that lead into humid spaces.
+The most effective way to prevent a silverfish infestation is to routinely inspect their preferred habitats for any signs of them.
+Another helpful tip is to remove objects on the exterior of your home that could serve as climbing posts into your windows.
+Another is to remove air vent gaps that lead into humid spaces.

 Additionally, purchasing a dehumidifier for your home, repairing drains and pipes that are prone to leaking as well as repairing wet or mouldy wood are some effective ways to limit appealing environments that could attract silverfish and allow them to thrive within your home.
 Further, try to get rid of old magazines and books in the areas wherein silverfish are likely to infest.

 Some other tips that may help you prevent a silverfish infestation include: